rwhiting1979/python-challenges/README.md

 ### Overview

-**PyBank** is a Python script that analyzes financial records from a CSV file named "budget_data.csv."
+**PyBank** Python script analyzes financial records from a CSV file named "budget_data.csv."
 It calculates various financial metrics, including the total number of months, net total profits/losses, average change in profits/losses, greatest increase in profits, and greatest decrease in profits.
 The analysis results are both displayed in the terminal and exported to a text file.

 ### Actions Taken